 The Amex EveryDay initial bonus is 10,000 points after spending $2,000 in the first 6 months.
 The bonus points will be credited to your account 8-12 weeks after hitting the spending threshold.

-The Amex EveryDay signup bonus is easy money if you plan to spend at least $1,000 in three months anyway.
+The Amex EveryDay bonus is easy money if you plan to spend at least $2,000 in three months anyway.
 Just make sure you don’t have any past due bills when you hit the spending requirement.
 If you do, Amex might not give you your bonus points.

-The Amex EveryDay Credit Card from American Express isn’t the only everyday Amex on the market, though.
-And the other options offer signup bonuses, too.
-So let’s see how they compare.
+The Amex EveryDay isn’t the only everyday Amex on the market, though.
+And the other options give bonus offers, too.
+So, let’s see how they compare.

-All three cards require good or excellent credit.
-All three also offer much more than just a signup bonus.
-For example, the main Amex EveryDay Card will give you two points per dollar on the first $6,000 you spend at supermarkets each year, and one point per dollar everywhere else.
+All three cards require good credit.
+All three also offer much more than just an initial bonus offer.
+For example, the main Amex EveryDay will give you 2 points per $1 spent on travel booked through amextravel.com and at supermarkets (up to $6,000 per year), and 1 point per $1 spent on all other purchases.
 And if you make 20 purchases in a billing cycle, Amex will give you 20% more points.

 The last Amex EveryDay bonus facts to keep in mind are: 1) authorized users can help you earn your bonus, 2) but you only get one bonus per account, and 3) only purchases count toward the bonus, not fees, cash advances, taxes or pre-paid cards.